HashEdits/EditDistributionTools/README.md

 - Acces the builder in your toolbar at `Tools/Hash/EditDistributor/Builder`

-- Drag and drop the prefab of the original moddel
+- Drag and drop the prefab of the original model

-- Drag and drop the prefab of the modified moddel
+- Drag and drop the prefab of the modified model

-	- (optional) change the distribution name if you don't want to use the name of the original moddel
+	- (optional) change the distribution name if you don't want to use the name of the original model

 - Enter your name